yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/arrays/index.md

 * Index
 * Initialize

+**Note:** For all practice today, scholars will be working in repl.it.

 ## 🌎 Warm Up

 In a repl.it file, declare a variable for every scholar in the zoom.
 The variable names should be something like `scholar1`, `scholar2`, etc. and the values should be strings of their first names.